Search Using Structured Data

 Take Aways on Structured Data Use

-By using Structured Data such as in Schema Vocabulary in JSON-LD formatting, you make sure that you provide precise facts in key/value pairs that provide an alternative to the HTML-based content on the pages of a site.
+Using Structured Data such as in Schema Vocabulary in JSON-LD formatting, you make sure that you provide precise facts in key/value pairs that provide an alternative to the HTML-based content on the pages of a site.
 Make sure that you follow the Structured Data General Guidelines from Google when you add it to a site.
-That page tells us that pages that don’t follow the guidelines may not rank as highly, or may become ineligible for rich results appearing for them in Google SERPs.
+That page tells us that pages that don’t follow the guidelines may not rank as highly or become ineligible for rich results appearing for them in Google SERPs.
 Another Google Page about Structure Data is a guide page titled Understand how structured data works, which contains links to helpful pages to enable you to learn more about how structured data is used at Google.